serenorg/serendb/docs/authentication.md

 storage_broker currently has no authentication.
 Authentication is optional and is disabled by default for easier debugging.
 It is used in some tests, though.
-Note that we do not cover authentication with `pg.neon.tech` here.
+Note that we do not cover authentication with `pg.serendb.com` here.

 For HTTP connections we use the Bearer authentication scheme.
 For PostgreSQL connections we expect the token to be passed as a password.